As U.S. schools reopen, concerns grow that kids spread coronavirus | Health

 As U.S. schools reopen, concerns grow that kids spread coronavirus

 Dr. Fasano and colleagues at Boston's Massachusetts General and MassGeneral Hospital for Children found that infected children have a significantly higher level of virus in their airways than adults hospitalized in intensive care units for COVID-19 treatment.
-The high viral levels were found in infants through young adults, although most of the participants were age 11 to 17.
+The high viral levels were found in infants through young adults.
 The study, published on Thursday in the Journal of Pediatrics, involved 192 participants ages 0-22 who were seen at urgent care clinics for suspected COVID-19.
 Forty-nine of them - a quarter of the total - tested positive for the virus.
-Another 18 were included in the study after being diagnosed with multisystem inflammatory syndrome, a serious COVID-related illness than can develop several weeks after an infection.
+Another 18 were included after being diagnosed with multisystem inflammatory syndrome, a serious COVID-related illness than can develop several weeks after infection.

 The research suggests that children can carry a high viral load, meaning they can be very contagious, regardless of their susceptibility to developing a COVID-19 illness.
 "There has been some conflicting data out there about the degree to which children can be contagious," said Dr. Marybeth Sexton, assistant professor of infectious diseases at Emory University School of Medicine in Atlanta, who was not involved in the study.
 "This is further evidence that we may see children as sources of infection."